yigitalin/UniBot/README.md

-# DOCUBOT - Local RAG Learning Project
+# UNIBOT - Local RAG Learning Project

 ##  Description

-DOCUBOT is a local Retrieval-Augmented Generation (RAG) system designed to answer questions based on a set of PDF documents.
+UniBot is a local Retrieval-Augmented Generation (RAG) system designed to answer questions based on a set of PDF documents.

 The system processes documents, converts them into vector representations, and retrieves relevant context to generate answers using a local large language model (LLM).